 It’s a great alternative to spending a day at one of the best Tulum beach clubs.
 Some of the most popular beach clubs have a minimum of $70 per person spend.

 Can you fly a drone at Laguna Kaan Luum?

 Yes, if you pay the 150 pesos drone fee.
-If the staff sees a drone up in the air they literally will be running around trying to find out who is operating it.
-It’s best to just purchase the drone permit and fly with ease.
+If the staff sees a drone up in the air, they will run around trying to find out who is operating it.
+It’s best just to purchase the drone permit and fly with ease.

 Things to do at Kaan Luum Lagoon

 If you’re planning a trip to Kaan Luum, there are plenty of things to do to keep you occupied during your visit.
 However, keep in mind that Kaan Luum is a very tranquil and relaxing destination that attracts tourists and visitors alike for its calm and laid-back atmosphere.

 Don’t expect a loud or rowdy crowd, as most people come here for peace and relaxation.